-1. Project Size - The income qualified target group is large enough to absorb the proposed LIHTC/Market Rate elderly development of 64-units.
-The Capture Rates for the total project, by bedroom type and by Income Segment are considered to be acceptable.

-2. The current program assisted apartment market is not representative of a soft market.
-At the time of the survey, the overall estimated vacancy rate of the surveyed program assisted apartment properties was 1.8%.
+- 1. Project Size The income qualified target group is large enough to absorb the proposed LIHTC/Market Rate elderly development of 68-units.
+The Capture Rates for the total project, by bedroom type and by Income Segment are considered to be acceptable. - 2.
+The current program assisted apartment market is \underline{not} representative of a soft market.
+At the time of the survey, the overall estimated vacancy rate of the surveyed program assisted apartment properties was 3.7%.
 The current market rate apartment market is not representative of a soft market.
-At the time of the survey, the overall estimated vacancy rate of the surveyed market rate apartment properties located within the competitive environment was 1.7%.

-3. The proposed complex amenity package is considered to be very competitive within the PMA apartment market for affordable properties.
-It will be very competitive with older program assisted properties and older Class B market rate properties.

-4. Bedroom Mix - The subject will offer 1BR and 2BR units.
+At the time of the survey, the overall estimated vacancy rate of the surveyed market rate apartment properties located within the competitive environment was 0.7%. - 3.
+The proposed complex amenity package is considered to be very competitive within the PMA apartment market for affordable properties.
+It will be very competitive with older program assisted properties and older Class B market rate properties. - 4.
+Bedroom Mix The subject will offer 1BR and 2BR units.
 Based upon market findings and capture rate analysis, the proposed bedroom mix is considered to be appropriate.
 Both typical elderly household sizes will be targeted, i.e., a single person household and a couple.
 The bedroom mix of the most recent LIHTC elderly property in nearby Summerville (Saratoga Court) offers a fair number of both 1BR and 2BR units.
-Both bedroom types were very well received by the local market in terms of demand and absorption.

-5. Assessment of rents - The proposed net rents, by bedroom type, will be very competitive within the PMA apartment market at 50%, and 60% AMI.
-Market rent advantage is greater than 25% in all AMI segments, and by bedroom type.
-The table on page 111, exhibits the rent reconciliation of the proposed LIHTC property, by bedroom type, and income targeting, with comparable properties within the competitive environment.

-6. Under the assumption that the proposed development will be: (1) built as described within this market study, (2) will be subject to professional management, and (3) will be subject to an extensive marketing and pre-leasing program, the subject is forecasted to be 93% to 100% absorbed within 8-months.
+Both bedroom types were very well received by the local market in terms of demand and absorption. - 5.
+Assessment of rents The proposed net rents, by bedroom type, will be very competitive within the PMA apartment market at 50%, and 60% AMI.
+Market rent advantage is greater than 20% in all AMI segments, and by bedroom type.
+The table on page 111, exhibits the rent reconciliation of the proposed LIHTC property, by bedroom type, and income targeting, with comparable properties within the competitive environment. - 6.
+Under the assumption that the proposed development will be: (1) built as described within this market study, (2) will be subject to professional management, and (3) will be subject to an extensive marketing and pre-leasing program, the subject is forecasted to be 93% to 100% absorbed within 8-months.

-5. Stabilized occupancy, subsequent to initial lease-up, is forecasted to be 93% or higher.

-6. The site location is considered to be very marketable.

-7. In the opinion of the market analyst, the proposed new construction LIHTC elderly development will not negatively impact the existing supply of program assisted LIHTC properties located within The Breakers PMA in the short or long term.
-At the time of the survey, the existing LIHTC elderly development located within the area competitive environment were on average 100% occupied, with all three properties maintaining a waiting list ranging between 21 and 23 applications.
-In addition, the Town of Trion is void of any LIHTC elderly supply.

-8. No modifications to the proposed project development parameters as currently configured are recommended.
+- 5. Stabilized occupancy, subsequent to initial lease-up, is forecasted to be 93% or higher. - 6.
+The site location is considered to be very marketable. - 7.
+In the opinion of the market analyst, the proposed new construction LIHTC/Market Rate elderly development will not negatively impact the existing supply of program assisted LIHTC properties located within The Breakers PMA in the short or long term.
+At the time of the survey, the existing LIHTC elderly development located within the area competitive environment, Saratoga Court was 100% occupied.
+All three properties that target the very low to low income elderly population within the PMA maintain a waiting list ranging between 2 and 21 applications, with an overall occupancy rate of 98.5%.
+In addition, the Town of Trion is void of any LIHTC elderly supply. - 8.
+No modifications to the proposed project development parameters as currently configured are recommended.